 Be sure to keep the PIN in a safe place.
 If you forget your PIN, it may delay your ability to obtain credit.

 When your credit file is frozen, you cannot be approved for new credit.
 In order for you to obtain new credit, you must use your PIN and contact the credit reporting agencies to thaw your file.
 While credit reporting agencies are to thaw credit reports in an expedited manner, thawing your file may take up to three business days.
 Be sure to plan ahead and temporarily thaw your credit file before applying for credit.

 Contact All Three Credit Reporting Agencies

 Because different credit issuers may use different credit reporting agencies, you will need to freeze your credit report with each of the three major credit reporting agencies.
 Each of the three credit reporting agencies has its own process for taking credit freeze requests.
-If you are a victim of identity theft, you will need to provide the credit reporting agencies with a copy of either the police report or case number documenting the theft to avoid the $5 fee.

 For instructions on how to request a credit freeze, consumers may contact the credit reporting agencies as follows:

 Experian Security Freeze

 P.O.
 Box 105788